A very wet…. .

 To maintain & prune & feed:

-~ Continue dead heading summer bedding and Herbaceous plants
+~ Dead head summer bedding and herbaceous plants once a week

-~ Prune summer fruiting raspberries (cut out this years fruiting stems)
+~ Prune summer fruiting raspberries (cut out this year’s fruiting stems, leave new shoots)

 ~ Pruning of Plums and Cherries (Don’t prune in winter to avoid silver leaf disease)